What does the Driving Theory Test involve?

 Before you can take your practical driving test you'll need to take your theory test.
 This consists of two sections; a series of multiple choice questions and a hazard perception session, on a PC.
 More than a third of the candidates who take their theory test fail to pass first time.
 Try to make sure you're not one of them, but if you are don't worry, there is no limit on how many times you can take a Theory Test, just keep in mind that the test costs £23.
 Also take into account the waiting times for the Theory Test could be a few weeks depending on what test centre you are using.

-You'll need to pass both parts of the test at the same session to pass your theory test.
+You'll need to pass both the multiple choice and Hazard Perception parts of the test at the same session to pass your theory test.

 To prepare yourself as thoroughly as possible for your test, you'll need to stock up on some theory test aids.